dereneaton/ipyrad/docs/files.rst

 demultiplexed (sorted) sequence files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If your data are already sorted then you simply have to enter the path to the data files in the ``sorted_fastq_path`` parameter of ipyrad.
+If your data are already sorted then you simply have to enter the path to the data files in the ``sorted_fastq_path`` parameter.
-Sample names come from file names.
+The :ref:`cookbook recipes <cookbook_recipes>` section provides more complex methods for combining data from multiple sequencing runs into the same individual, or for using multiple barcodes file.

 .. note::

     It's worth paying careful attention to file names before starting an analysis since these names, and any included typos, will be perpetuated through all the resulting data files.
+Do not include spaces in file names.

 .. _file_names:
 Input file names
 -----------------
-If your data are not yet demultiplexed then Sample names will come from the `barcodes files`_, as shown below.
+If your data are not yet demultiplexed then Sample names will come from the :ref:`barcodes files<barcodes_file>`, as shown below.
 Otherwise, if data files are already sorted among Samples (demultiplexed) then Sample names will be extracted from the file names.
 The file names should not have any spaces in them.
 If you are using a paired-end data type then the rules for file names are a bit more strict than for single-end data.
 Every read1 file must contain the string ``_R1_`` in it, and every R2 file must match exactly to the name of the R1 file except that it has ``_R2_``.
 See the tutorials for an example.

-The :ref:`cookbook section<Cookbook recipes - API>`
-provides examples of how to combine into a single analysis Samples that were sequenced in different sequencing runs, or with different barcodes files.

 .. _barcodes_file: